nrkn/css-select-base-adapter/readme.md

 var baseAdapter = require('css-select-base-adapter');

 var myAdapter = {
-  // implementation here
+  // your partial implementation here
 };

-var adapter = baseAdapter(myAdapter);
+// get an adapter with everything needed by css-select var adapter = baseAdapter(myAdapter);

-// use adapter with css-select
+// use adapter with css-select...
 ```

 ## how it works